 When police officers use unlawful force, it may violate your constitutional rights and lead to serious legal consequences.
 If an officer’s actions are deemed unlawful, they could be held accountable under 42 U.S.C. § 1983.
 This law allows victims of police misconduct to file civil rights lawsuits.
 Other legal options include filing internal complaints, seeking criminal charges against the officer, or pursuing compensation for injuries.

 While courts generally discourage resisting arrest, some states recognize a limited right to self-defense against unlawful police violence.
+These state-specific self-defense laws mean that the scope of this right varies depending on the jurisdiction.
 Potential defenses include proving the officer acted illegally, demonstrating that your actions were instinctive rather than intentional resistance, or arguing that the force you used was reasonable in response to excessive police force.
 However, these defenses can be difficult to win.
 Courts often side with law enforcement.
 If you would like to know how the law applies in your particular situation, you can call The Zeiger Firm for a free consultation.

 How Can You Fight Back Against Police Brutality?